dip-proto/fastly.js/docs/examples/content-rewriting.md

 This guide demonstrates how to use Fastly.JS to implement content rewriting in your VCL configurations.

+> **Note:** Rewriting the body of proxied origin responses is not yet implemented in Fastly.JS.
+Assignments to `resp.body` parse and execute, but they have no effect on the body that is actually delivered.
+The `resp.body` examples below show the intended usage for reference.
+What does work today: rewriting headers, and generating complete bodies with `synthetic` in `vcl_error`.
+>
+> Also note that Fastly.JS stores incoming request and origin response header names in lowercase, and header lookups are case-sensitive, so origin headers such as `content-type` are read with lowercase names.

 ## Basic Text Replacement

 The simplest form of content rewriting is replacing text in the response body.
 Here's an example that replaces all occurrences of "Product" with "Solution" in HTML responses: